salesforce/ctrl/README.md

 1. Generating from a trained model, two models are available for download - one with a sequence length of 256 and another with a sequence length of 512 -- they are trained with word-level vocabularies and through a sliding window approach can generate well beyond their trained sequence lengths.
 2. Source attribution - given a prompt, prints the perplexity of the prompt conditional on each domain control code (see Section 5 of the paper).

+Please refer to the argument flags for more details regarding the options available for either.

 ## Table of Contents